Talent management & RISE agency

 - Justus BARASA MAENDE:If a professional comes with a payment mentality, he/she may not cope especially when she gets below her expectation.

-We do expect salary, somehow. - The payment mentality is a key word here.
+We do expect salary, somehow.- The payment mentality is a key word here.

-If the capital is used for salary, then there is no money to give out for loans, and no opportunity for income. - For example, if someone doesn’t have a stable job, it maybe difficult to buy bundles, travel to attend physical meetings, follow up rise members, etc. Sacrifice is always painful but it pays off at long last.
+It is the payment mentality that destroys the success of the business.
+If the Actioninvest capital is used for salary, then there is no money to give out for loans, and no opportunity for income. - For example, if someone doesn’t have a stable job, it maybe difficult to buy bundles, travel to attend physical meetings, follow up rise members, etc. Sacrifice is always painful but it pays off at long last.
 Unless someone has the sacrificial spirit, may not persevere to the end.
 It becomes hard.

 - When we do sacrifice, the energy of cultivating prosperity gets rejuvenate.
 Of course, currently, you will need to be boosted when stuck but you don’t refer to being boosted whenever you are stuck, again and again.